rohitsanj/rohitsanj.github.io/_posts/2020-09-15-unit-testing-jupyter-notebooks.md

 If you are looking for assistance on setting up a unit testing suite for your notebooks, you can reach out to me directly at [sanjay.rohit2@gmail.com](mailto:sanjay.rohit2@gmail.com) and I would be more than willing to help you.

 Thank you for reading my blog!
+Please let me know what you think in the comments below, I'd love to have a chat.

 ---